muslim-technology/muslim-browser/PRIVACY_POLICY.md

 - Your device's lock screen security
 - Automatic deletion when you uninstall the app

-## 5. Information Collected via Firebase (Google)
+## 5. Information Collected via (Third-Party SDK)  Firebase (Google)

-We use **Google Firebase** services for app functionality.
+We use **Google Firebase** services for app functionality (Analytics & Crash Reporting).
 This involves sharing minimal data with Google:

 ### 5.1 Firebase Analytics (Anonymous Usage Statistics)